 She balances the two callings of full-time mother and part-time midwife.
 While her midwifery training gave Katie all of the professional skills needed to attend births, it wasn't until the birth of her first child that she was equipped with the full understanding of what a powerful experience birth is for a woman.
 As a midwife, she considers it a privilege to help women and their families welcome the new life with which they have been blessed.

-Ashley is a Florida and South Carolina Licensed Midwife and a Certified Professional Midwife.
-She graduated from the three year direct-entry midwifery program at the Florida School of Traditional Midwifery in Gainesville, FL.
+Bree Moses is a Registered Nurse, Florida Licensed Midwife and a Certified Professional Midwife.
+She graduated from the 3 year direct-entry midwifery program at the Florida School of Traditional Midwifery in Gainesville, Florida.

 We offer consultations for anyone interested in our services.
 This is a good time to tour the birthing rooms and to get your questions answered.
 Call the office for an appointment.